 - 1. Insert the support CD-ROM disc in the CD-ROM drive.
 (The system might get an error message from the PnP function.
 Don't care the message.
 You don't really need that file to install the drivers) - 2.
 Use My Computer or Windows Explorer to look at the directory structure.
 You must use the Open command in the right-button menu.
 Double-clicking on the drive icon will result in an error message because the disc's AutoRun feature doesn't work in Windows 95/NT/2000. - 3.
-Find the software you need and check the directory path to make sure it is the version for this mainboard. - 4.
-Run the install or Setup program for the software you want to install and follow the installation instructions that appear.
+Execute the EXE file name given in the description below.